 BEESWAX WRAPS FOR THE WIN

 Bronwyn from Sustomi has decided to share some of her handy tips around food storage and beeswax wraps.
-Sustomi sells sustainable food wraps which are great alternatives from plastic food storage containers.
-Their products can be found on the Junkies store page.
+Sustomi sells sustainable food wraps which are great alternatives from plastic food wraps.

-Beeswax is naturally antibacterial (doesn’t encourage growth of mould and fungus), water resistant (meaning your food doesn’t dry out), and is a completely naturally occurring product, meaning little energy is required to harvest and use beeswax.
+Bronwyn tells us that beeswax is naturally antibacterial (it doesn’t encourage growth of mould and fungus), water resistant (meaning your food doesn't dry out), and is a completely naturally occurring product, meaning little energy is required to harvest and use beeswax.

 Beeswax wraps are great because they are not only reusable, but they’re very versatile.
 Apart from literally covering and storing any left overs, you can: